maxieds/HomeBrewLiveStreamer/README.md

 releases will include signed binary APKs for users to download and install without the need for compiling the source in Android Studio.

+## Installation and binaries

 This freeware application is available for Android phones on the Google Play Store [here](https://play.google.com/store/apps/details?id=com.maxieds.codenamepumpkinsconcert).
 Please see our [Privacy Policy](https://github.com/maxieds/HomeBrewLiveStreamer/wiki/PrivacyPolicy) (required per Google Play Store listing) for information on how the application manages its usage of sensitive Android permissions.
+Signed APK binaries of the application that can be installed on user Android devices are also incrementally available on the [releases page](https://github.com/maxieds/HomeBrewLiveStreamer/releases/latest) of this repository.

 ## Future features